 Steroids are hormones (chemical messengers) that are made naturally in your body.

-- metabolism (the way the body digests food to get energy)
+- metabolism (the digestion of food to get energy)

-- controlling the balance of salt and water in the body
+- controlling the balance of salt and water in your body

 - fighting infection (immunity)

 - regulating your mood.

 Corticosteroid medication is made in the laboratory and is sometimes used to treat cancer.
 The types of corticosteroids most often used to treat lymphoma are prednisolone, methylprednisolone and dexamethasone.

 - sex steroids – oestrogen, progesterone and testosterone, which are involved in sexual development and fertility